 While Caitlin began her athletic career in elementary school, she didn’t start swimming until she was 8 years old.
 “I started out playing softball, and I was really bad,” she admits.
 “Then, my mom signed me up for swim lessons because we were going on vacation and she was worried about me being in the ocean.”
 Caitlin took to the water quickly, joining her middle school’s club team, then the varsity team in high school.
 When it came time to choose a college, however, she wanted to prioritize academics.

 Following the Data

 For Caitlin, NYU was a perfect fit—a school that combined rigorous academics with a prime location.
 Plus, she’d be able to keep swimming.
 “Swimming is only four years, but the classes you take and what major you choose determine your whole future,” she explains.
-“Obviously, the opportunity to swim at NYU was something that made the university a top choice, but I wanted to make sure that I was focused on my future along with continuing to do the sport that I love.”
-While she hasn’t declared her major, she’s “enjoying the challenges” of calculus and looks forward to moving on to more data science-centric coursework.
-Currently, she plans to double major in data science and mathematics.
+“Obviously, the opportunity to swim at NYU was something that made the University a top choice, but I wanted to make sure I focused on my future while continuing to do the sport I love.”
+While she hasn’t declared her major, she’s “enjoying the challenges” of calculus and looks forward to moving on to more data science–centric coursework.
+Currently, she plans to double-major in Data Science and Mathematics.